|

 were very positive during last years season.
 Last year, the number of fish planted

-was considerably lower than the year before and even lower than the old norms.
+was considerably lower than the first year after poisoning .

-The fish are healthy and the early season has been very good for trollers and
+The fish are healthy and the early seasons has been very good for trollers and

 moderate for fly anglers.
-The fish are just in post spawning mode right now
+The fish are just in spawning mode right now

 and fly fishing is hit or miss.
 With most of the cold weather behind us the